jiportilla/edge-cluster-example/README.md

 eval $(hzn util configconv -f horizon/hzn.json)
 ```

-3. Next, add or replace the service policy in the Horizon Exchange for this JSON Exporter Service:
+3. Next, add or replace the service policy in the Horizon Exchange for this Edge Cluster Service:

 ```bash
 make publish-service-policy